zolweb/docker-php-fpm/README.md

 ## Dockerhub

 This project is built on [dockerhub, on zolweb account](https://hub.docker.com/repository/docker/zolweb/php-fpm).
 Images are free to use and come AS IS.
-ZOL is not responsible for any mis-usage or any problem it may comes.
+ZOL is not responsible for any mis-usage or any problem it may cause.

 Automatic building is enabled, any tag push or master push trigger a build as following :